wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 transferred has already been done, if control reaches here, and the transfer should only be done once.
 The `PUTS` is solely to avoid the method from performing the ownership transfer multiple times.

+On `E_Inv` and `M_Inv` blocks, ownership transfer will also happen just like how it is performed in the `_InvX` case.
+The only difference is that the event is always completed after handling ownership transfer, without being inserted into the MSHR.
+The reason is that the `_Inv` states, in all cases, do not need the data.
+If the `_Inv` state is incurred due to a data access, and there is an upper level `E` state block, then it must be caused by a `GETX` on a different upper level cache, in which case, the ownership just transfers to the `GETX` requestor.
+The `_Inv` state may also be caused by eviction, flush invalidation, or lower level external requests, in which case the current cache will lose the ownership and even the directory entry of the address, anyway, and keeping the block in the data array is also unnecessary.
+Based on the above reasons, in this switch branch, the data is only set in the MSHR, if the data array entry is not found.